ozimov/spring-boot-email-tools/README.md

 Here are listed the backlog for the features to be added to the library in the near future:
 * Quartz scheduler for handling newsletter
-* Email queuing using asyncronous services
+* Email queuing using priorities

 Any contribution is welcome.